Zero-shot Generalization in Inventory Management: Train, then Estimate and Decide: Train phase for periodic review inventory control

-Super-DCL algorithm requires an initial policy as an input which it will iteratively refine to approximate the optimal policy.
+The Super-DCL algorithm requires an initial policy as an input, which it will iteratively refine to approximate the optimal policy.
 Let $I_{\textrm{max}}^\Pars$ denote the newsvendor fractile for cumulative demand over lead time, which bounds the optimal inventory position \cite[see][]{zipkin2008old} under parameterization $\Pars$.
-Then $\pi_0$ will be a capped base-stock policy with base-stock level $I_{\textrm{max}}^\Pars$ with the maximum order quantity $m^\Pars_\s$, which is the single-period newsvendor fractile bound \citep{zipkin2008old}.
+Then $\pi_0$ is set to be a capped base-stock policy with a base-stock level $I_{\textrm{max}}^\Pars$ and a maximum order quantity $m^\Pars_\s$, which is the single-period newsvendor fractile bound \citep{zipkin2008old}.

 Given the constructed Super-MDP formulation for the periodic review inventory control problem and the initial policy $\pi_0$, we can train a GCA using the Super-DCL algorithm.
-Readers may refer to Appendix \ref{sec:exsetup} for the set of hyperparameters and neural network structure required by the algorithm.
+Readers may refer to Appendix \ref{sec:exsetup} for the set of hyperparameters and the neural network structure required by the algorithm.